 Hamilton also works well with Low Salt, a white with a subtle black pigment.
 Perfect for a child’s bedroom, especially when the contrast is softened with a delicately arching border like @fleur&grey have done so fantastically above.

 Feeling inspired?
-Grab a swatch and get playing with colour 👀
+Grab a sample and get playing with colour 👀